Pete Wilson (broadcaster): Broadcasting career

 Wilson's first broadcasting stint was at WTMJ in Milwaukee, Wisconsin, followed by stint as news anchor at KTXL in Sacramento, California in 1979 and later at his first stint at ABC-owned KGO-TV in 1983 before moving to then-NBC affiliate KRON-TV in 1990.
 In October 2001, he became one of the first high-profile employees to leave KRON after it was announced that the station would be losing its affiliation with the NBC television network.
 Subsequent to this, he returned to KGO-TV.

 Wilson hosted a talk radio show on the number-one rated 50,000-watt KGO (AM) weekdays 2–4 p.m. up until his death in 2007.
 He was the winner of five Emmy Awards and a Peabody.
 Wilson also co-anchored the 6 p.m weekday editions of KGO-TV's ABC 7 News.

 Political stances

 In the San Francisco Bay Area, Wilson was considered a moderate Democrat to moderate conservative, while others have referred to him as a common-sense liberal.
 He was not known to immediately endorse the fad or "politically correct" thinking of the day.
 Contemporaries considered him a journalist and a "traditional" newsman.

-Wilson raised controversy with comments he made on KGO radio on October 10, 2006, criticizing San Francisco Supervisor Bevan Dufty, who is gay, for his nonromantic co-parenting relationship with a lesbian friend, sparking calls for Wilson's resignation from four members of the San Francisco Board of Supervisors.
+In his role as an inflammatory talk radio show host, Wilson raised controversy with comments he made on KGO radio on October 10, 2006, criticizing San Francisco Supervisor Bevan Dufty, who is gay, for his nonromantic co-parenting relationship with a lesbian friend, sparking calls for Wilson's resignation from four members of the San Francisco Board of Supervisors.
 Wilson later issued an apology for the harshness of his criticism, while standing by his opinion on such nontraditional relationships.